joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Requirements check:**
-A: SSL: yes, by fast.io's cloudflare account; automatic cert renewal.
+A. SSL: yes, by fast.io's cloudflare account; automatic cert renewal.
-B: Custom domain: yes (Fyi: on moment of writing I forgot how i set up apex and www.)
+B. Custom domain: yes (Fyi: on moment of writing I forgot how i set up apex and www.)
-C: Privacy: yes after disabling browsing in fast.io's settings.
+C. Privacy: yes after disabling browsing in fast.io's settings.
 Github repo is private.
-D+: Redundancy: Cloudflare Always-on and cacheing.
+D.+ Redundancy: Cloudflare Always-on and cacheing.
 Fast.io seems reliable.

 **Scenario check**
 Add Time, Reset and Trouble and what happens then?
-I: Continuity check: works really well, automatic renewal and publishing after pushing to github, no additional action required at fast.io's site.
+I.: Continuity check: works really well, automatic renewal and publishing after pushing to github, no additional action required at fast.io's site.
 Maybe that fast.io wants to charge after a while?!
 Unclear.
-II: Reboot check: Fast.io has end-points and cloudflare is entangled so their caching provides cover between publish pushes, no downtime expected.
+II.: Reboot check: Fast.io has end-points and cloudflare is entangled so their caching provides cover between publish pushes, no downtime expected.
-III: Trouble check: Because Fast.io is on cloudflare, your special dns settings are ignored but we do benefit from caching.
+III.: Trouble check: Because Fast.io is on cloudflare, your special dns settings are ignored but we do benefit from caching.
 However, the firewall keeping bots and weird visitors away from your sites were not blocked anymore until you put ns1 in between; so now the chain is: cloudflare DNS (you) --> ns1 DNS with alias record (you) --> Cloudflare (fast.io).
 The firewall is working again. - I expect fast.io's infra to be strong in uptime and cannot identify additional doom scenario's at this time.